faizjamil/learning-dump/red_hat_stuff/ansible/notes.md

 # What is Ansible?

 Ansible is a tool which allows you to automate the following IT tasks
-* Configuration Management
+* Configuration Management (Consistency of all systems in the infrastructure is maintained)
-* Orchestration
+* Orchestration (Integration of multiple applications and executing them in a specific order)
-* Deployment
+* Deployment (Applications are deployed automatically on a variety of environments)

 A Playbook is a blueprint of automation tasks (Complex IT actions executed with limited or no human involvement).
 Playbooks are written in YAML.
 Playbooks are essentially frameworks, prewritten code developers can use ad-hoc or as a starting template